denniszielke/phoenix/challenges.md

 - Start your webbrowser to view your application running in your cluster.

 ## 1. Kubernetes discovery
-- Open the K8s portal for a graphical interface
+- Open the K8s portal for a graphical interface.
+Run `kubectl proxy`then open up a browser an navigate to http://localhost:8001/ui.
-> kubectl proxy

 - Familiarize yourself with the following commands on commandline, eg.
 ```